ChrisCharo/DScapstone/report.md

 All data processing and integration steps were performed in Python using libraries such as Pandas for data manipulation and NumPy for numerical operations.
 This ensured efficient handling of large data volumes, consistent with previous studies in financial sentiment analysis [(Chakraborty et al. 2017; Kolasani and Assaf 2020)](#ref4).
 Merging the sentiment and market datasets into a single framework enables the study to evaluate whether fluctuations in public sentiment correspond with short-term changes in stock price trends.

 ### 2.2 Data Preprocessing
 Preprocessing is a critical step in preparing unstructured text data for machine learning applications, especially when working with social media content that is often noisy, informal, and contextually ambiguous [(A Scoping Review of Preprocessing Methods 2023)](#ref2).
 The preprocessing phase for this project focused primarily on the textual component of the Twitter(X) dataset.
 Each tweet underwent a structured series of cleaning and transformation steps.
 Specifically, all text was first converted to lowercase to ensure consistency across the dataset.
 Subsequently, URLs, user mentions, hashtags, and stock symbols were removed, followed by tokenization based on whole words.
 Stop words were eliminated, with the exception of negation words such as 'not' and 'no,' which are critical in determining sentiment polarity.
 Finally, lemmatization was applied to reduce each word to its base form, allowing the Support Vector Machine (SVM) model to better capture semantic meaning and context [(Du et al. 2024)](#ref6).
-The team is currently progressing toward labeling sentiment polarity for each tweet.

 Following these transformations, tokenized tweets were reviewed for outliers, duplicates, and entries lacking meaningful textual content.
 This filtering step ensured that only relevant, high-quality data remained.
 Lemmatization, performed using the Natural Language Toolkit (NLTK), helped maintain linguistic consistency while preserving grammatical meaning.
 These preprocessing methods align closely with those recommended in prior research emphasizing the importance of context retention and dimensionality reduction in text classification tasks [(Financial Sentiment Analysis: Techniques and Applications 2024)](#ref7).
 The finalized clean dataset was stored in a Pandas DataFrame, ready for subsequent feature extraction and sentiment classification.

 Python libraries such as NLTK, scikit-learn, and re (regular expressions) were used extensively throughout preprocessing.
 The process mirrors common best practices identified in previous literature on text-based sentiment analysis [(Financial Sentiment Analysis: Techniques and Applications 2024)](#ref7).
 This systematic cleaning approach ensures that the subsequent machine learning stages operate on standardized, high-quality input data.
+Pre-processing the Tweet data prior to training the SVM model is vital to achieving adequate accuracy of true sentiment expressed in each tweet.

 ### 2.3 Dataset Visualizations